 There is nothing as comforting as a big bowl of Beef and Noodles it’s like a big warm hug in a bowl!!
 Had a hard day?
 It’s so cold your face hurts?
 You need some love?
 Then make yourself and everyone you love a VAT of this slow-cooked tender beef and noodles.

 Now I don’t mean something like beefy noodle soup, or cream of mushroom soup, or sour cream-based recipe.
 I mean savory tender chunks of beef, aromatic broth, and big chunky homemade noodles.
 This beef and noodles recipe is just like my mom used to make, one of my favorite meals as a kid.
 This a delicious recipe the whole family will love!

 Beef and Noodles=Comfort Food

 I guess I could never roll them thin enough to not turn out like thick gummy blobs of pasta.
 Now that I have the KitchenAid pasta attachment I can easily make the pasta thin enough.
-I do hand cut them for this Beef and Noodles though because I like them WIDE.
+I do hand-cut them for this Beef and Noodles though because I like them WIDE.
 How about you?